 The crucial thing Scotland and the wider economy needs to understand is how the latest statistics are bearing out the size of this change.
 For instance; micro-businesses contribute almost a fifth of the UK’s annual turnover.
 Also; the amount of full-time remote workers, many of whom refer to themselves as ‘location independent’, is rising fast.
 This means that communities on far-flung islands off the west coast are becoming bases for workers who used to need to be in the centre of a city.
 According to research (Forrester), three years from now, 43 percent of the workforce will be remote.

-• Daria Reuschke (University of St Andrews),
+• Daria Reuschke (University of Southampton) – Microbusiness and the City

-• Dr Frances Holliss (London Metropolitan University),
+• Dr Frances Holliss (London Metropolitan University) – Designing for invisible businesses

-• Benedict Dellot (RSA) and,
+• Benedict Dellot (RSA) – Small is Bountiful